mk270/whitakers-words/english_to_latin.md

 that provides the reader with the meaning.
 That is what the reader usually wants.

-<P>Starting from an English basis to produce an English-to-Latin dictinoary
-gives an entirely different outcome.
+Starting from an English basis to produce an English-to-Latin dictinoary gives an entirely different outcome.
 In that case, the full power of English can be invoked, and it is the Latin that will seem simple by comparison.

-<P>In many cases, an English-to-Latin dictionary bound in the same volume
-as a Latin-to-English will have been developed by a different author, and sometimes they are not consistent.
+In many cases, an English-to-Latin dictionary bound in the same volume as a Latin-to-English will have been developed by a different author, and sometimes they are not consistent.
 At least the inversion procedure assures basic consistency.

-<P>One problem with the inversion method is that one needs
-to weed out a lot of the chaff before presenting to the user.
+One problem with the inversion method is that one needs to weed out a lot of the chaff before presenting to the user.
 And even then there are a lot of choices for the user.
 GOLD occurs 120 times; COPPER, 57 times: ABANDON, 24 times,